Embark on the journey with a 3-step transformation approach

 Numerous companies are looking to start on their Industry 4.0 transformation, but are unsure of where and how to begin.

-Dr. Andreas Hauser, Director of Digital Service Centre of Excellence, TÜV SÜD has curated the content of the Gateway based on his experience assessing organisations in Asia and Europe over the last year.
+Dr. Andreas Hauser, Managing Director, Digital Service Centre of Excellence, TÜV SÜD has curated the content of the Gateway based on his experience assessing organisations in Asia and Europe over the last year.
 He said, “Many companies we spoke to find it hard to formulate an Industry 4.0 roadmap which is customised according to their strengths and challenges.
 They are often overwhelmed by the multitude of technologies in the market and how they can be integrated seamlessly into their infrastructure and operations.”

 In response to this need, TÜV SÜD has outlined a 3-step transformation approach to help businesses systematically roll out Industry 4.0 initiatives.

 In the first step “Initiation”, companies assess their Industry 4.0 readiness before conducting a gap analysis to identify their gaps in transiting from their present to future state.
 Dr. Hauser commented, “The Smart Industry Readiness Index is a key element of the “Initiation” phase of the Industry 4.0 transformation journey.
 It provides a systematic framework for companies to kickstart their journey and transform from their present-state to a future-state; integrating workforce, processes and technologies to become an agile organisation.”

 The second step is “Solutioning”, in which a roadmap is defined and the business case for each initiative evaluated.
 Initiatives are then implemented while ensuring that quality requirements in terms of safety, security, reliability and interoperability are met, which is crucial for robust, extendable and scalable solutions.
 In the last step “Operation”, the company’s running systems are being controlled to ensure reliable and smooth operations and optimised to minimise operation and maintenance costs.